FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

 }
 ```
 The `HandlerFunc` is an adapter to allow the use of ordinary functions as HTTP handlers.
 Due to the method `ServeHTTP`, this type also implements `http.Handler`.
-We will see it in farther exercises.
+We will see it in farther exercises, but currently we can notice that in first look it may look a bit weird, but this is part of what makes Go powerful.
+Every type can be a receiver, meaning, have methods. `func` is a type, which also can be receiver for another method.

 ## Step 1 - `cmd/server.go`
 The server is responsible to respond to the incoming HTTP request, it will have `/ping` route, for answering with PONG.

 You can notice that the server has method `ServeHTTP`.
 This is the entry point for every incoming HTTP request.
 The server implements `http.Handler`.
 We have a switch case according to the HTTP method and path, and then we applies the right method.
-You can already notice that the methods `HandlePing` and `HandleNotFound` are `http.HandlerFunc`.
+You can already notice that the methods `HandlePing` and `HandleNotFound` have the same signature as `http.HandlerFunc`.
 This will help us in exercise 7 :)

 For now, the only valid path is `GET /ping`.
 On every other path it calls `HandleNotFound` which you will implement.
 In real world applications, we will usually use a framework wrapping Go http which will provide us with more advanced routing mechanism.